galaxyproject/training-material/topics/community/tutorials/tools_subdomains/tutorials.md

 >
 > ![Image of the modification to make in the tool_conf.xml.j2 file](../../images/tool_subdomain/add_interactive_tool.png)
 >
->   - Then commit your changes and write a nice message for the admin when you open your Pull Request.
+>   - Then, commit your changes and write a nice message for the admin when you open your Pull Request.
 {: .hands_on}

 If you choose to create a new section for your interactive tool don't forget add this section to your subdomain !